 Now, you need a home to store these files, along with an address that your visitors can use to see your files – web hosting is that home and a domain name is its address.

 Selecting a domain name is super fun as there are literally no rules.
-You can go with anything you light – provided it’s available and not trademarked by others.
+You can go with anything you like – provided it’s available and not trademarked by others.

-For choosing a web host, I recommend going for a company that offers WordPress-specific plans that can help you optimize your website’s performance based on the content platform’s USPs and shortcomings.
+For choosing a web host, I recommend going for a company that offers managed WordPress hosting that can help you optimize your website’s performance based on the content platform’s USPs and shortcomings.

 This may sound daunting at first, but trust me, it isn’t.

 The whole process of selecting a web hosting provider and a domain name is very straightforward, and there are tons of guidelines online that can really help you narrow down your search.
 I’ve compiled the best ones for you below:

 Tips for Picking the Right Domain Name